xclarifyio/clarify-java/README.md

 * Java JDK-1.6 or higher
 * Apache Maven 3 or higher
-* Please refer http://maven.apache.org/guides/getting-started/maven-in-five-minutes.html for any help in Maven.
+* Please refer to this handy [Maven in 5 Minutes guide](http://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) for any help using Maven
-* If you are using Eclipse, you can import the project by following these steps: http://books.sonatype.com/m2eclipse-book/reference/creating-sect-importing-projects.html
+* If you are using Eclipse, you can import the project by following these steps in the [M2Eclipse guide](http://books.sonatype.com/m2eclipse-book/reference/creating-sect-importing-projects.html)

 ## To build sdk: